OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 Furthermore, the consent receipt can further be extended with a jurisdictional notice and consent field profile that links to compliance requirements.
 (See Section X-compliance)  (note: can be delegated by the PI Controller or to 3rd party trust frameworks. using the link)

+Note: The use of these features make compliance claims when used

-Note: Selecting this field, the receipt MUST be selected as explicit consent, as such the 'other' field should not be present as the explicit consent requirements are supplied by jurisdiction and industry and is out-of-scope of this consent receipt specification.
+Note: Selecting this field, the receipt MUST be selected as explicit consent, as well as determine the functional notice and consent requirements to be compliant.
+These can then be used to specify the such the 'other' field MUST NOT be present when the explicit consent type is selected.
+Requirements are supplied by jurisdiction and industry and is out-of-scope of this consent receipt specification.

 #### PII Example ####